We check out some of the most beautiful beaches in Saudi Arabia which are helping to put the Kingdom on the map for expats and tourists alike.

 In fact, the Crown Prince Mohammed bin Salman is spearheading a plan to launch Saudi Arabia as a top tourist destination; under the Vision 2030 reform plan.
 Part of this plan, also known as the Red Sea Project, will see the vast coastline transformed into luxury resorts; boasting 5-star hotels and high-end beach clubs.
 There are certain rules to abide by, however, when visiting beaches in the Kingdom.

-If you are heading to a public beach, you must cover up, as this is considered a public area.
+If you are heading to a public beach in Saudi Arabia, you must cover up, as this is considered a public area.
 Ladies should dress appropriately; this means wearing a burkini (a swimsuit that covers the whole body) or an abaya (a full-length garment of clothing).
 It is also important for men to cover up at beaches; normally, knee-length shorts are accepted but pack a shirt too.
 As private beaches are enclosed, they are not usually as strict and therefore have a more informal beachwear dress code.
 If in doubt, however, call ahead and double-check to avoid making a serious faux pas.

 Farasan Al Kabir Beach